Cooper Spur History

 In 1889 the road to Cloud Cap was improved and the construction began on a “modern” hotel – the Cloud Cap Inn.
 The first few years of operation attracted mainly scientists, climbers, and tourists from many parts of the world.
 It wasn’t until Sarah Langille (sometimes called the “Lady of the Mountain”) agreed to take over Cloud Cap Inn in 1891 that the hotel became successful.
 Her warm hospitality set a tone for the lodge that made the visit of any guest a truly memorable experience.

 Sara Langille’s sons, Will and Doug, were experienced mountain guides who lead climbing parties of guests to the summit.
-To so many of these guests, the ascent of Mt.
+To so many of these guests in our history, the ascent of Mt.
 Hood was a once-in-a-lifetime experience.
 Upon return to the registry desk, the successful climbers were permitted to solemnly note the word SUMMIT by their names.
 On August 21st, 1891, Will and Doug accomplished the first documented ascent of Mt.
 Hood by the Cooper Spur route, describing it as being by far the most dangerous and difficult.

 Even for the least adventuresome, a trip to Cloud Cap was very rewarding.
 The voyage would begin with the exciting coach ride up the mountain roads, taking approximately 5 1/2 hours from Hood River.
 The guest was blessed with the comforts of the hotel upon arrival; home-style meals, and the lively conversation before the fireplace.
 On clear summer days, the impressive rugged view of Eliot Glacier carried one’s mind to a level of philosophical bliss.